 top of page

-Mentally Fit Muslims is a non-profit online resource for mental health support .
+Mentally Fit Muslims is a non-profit online resource for mental health support and for Muslims with bipolar.
 It offers an alternative perspective on what it means to be mentally ill in Islam, one that's empowering instead of stigmatizing.
 MFM dispels misconceptions about mental illness, promotes healing through spirituality, and helps individuals take care of their minds just as they would their bodies.
 We provide tools for self-care through podcast episodes, blog posts, videos, eBooks and infographics.

 Latest Content